 4. Navigate the Financials

 It is always better to hire a professional to help you work through the financials.
-A professional accountant or an attorney can also help you work through landlord-tenant regulations and set the cost of rent as well.
+A professional property management accountant or an attorney can also help you work through landlord-tenant regulations and set the cost of rent as well.

-5. Screen Tenants
+5. Screen Tenants in Orlando

 This is a must!
 You have to choose your tenants very carefully to avoid any problems in the future.
 You need to be sure that you can trust them to keep your house clean and pay the rent on time.
 Gather all the references that you can and also check their credit history to ensure they aren’t defaulters.
 Once you’re sure that they’re reliable and have a clean background, you can proceed with handing your house over to them.